nazzacode/thesis--reimagining-computer-input/README.md

 ## Details
 Thesis submitted to the University of Edinburgh, School of Informatics for the degree of BSc in Computational Cognitive Science 2022.
-Note, this thesis has received minor updates since the original submission.

 _Author_: Nathan Sharp (nathansharp03@gmail.com)
 _Supervisor_: Antonio Barbalace

-Note, it is not possible to compile the thesis pdf perfectly from the `.tex` file alone,  it is there for git diffs, and for those who may wish to contribute edits here.
+Note that, this thesis has received minor updates since the original submission and it is not possible to compile the thesis pdf perfectly from the `.tex` file alone:  it exists for git diffs, and for those who may wish to contribute edits/commentary here.

 <!-- - Feedback welcome and encouraged on the latest version: [here](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:35a33218-982e-4083-be8c-a14ed8bcfbc0) (link also at top)   -->
 <!-- - Download the pdf file directly at: [`thesis_reimagining-computer-input.pdf`](thesis_reimagining-computer-input.pdf) -->